San Bernardino National Wildlife Refuge: Ecology

 The refuge protects several endangered species of fish endemic to the Yaqui River's watershed that reach their northernmost limits at the refuge.
 As the Yaqui River primarily flows through Mexico, the refuge is also the only area in the United States where these fish are found.
 The fish include the Yaqui chub (Gila purpurea), beautiful shiner (Cyprinella formosa), Yaqui catfish (Ictalurus pricei), Yaqui topminnow (Poeciliopsis sonoriensis), Yaqui longfin dace (Agosia chrysogaster sp 1), and Mexican stoneroller (Campostoma ornatum).
 The former four species are considered federally endangered within the United States and are protected by the Endangered Species Act.
-Other rare, range-limited species known from the refuge include the Cochise pincushion cactus (Escobaria robbinsiorum) Huachuca water umbel (Lilaeopsis schaffneriana), San Bernandino springsnail (Pyrgulopsis bernandina), and Chiricahua leopard frog (Lithobates chiricahuensis).
+Other rare, range-limited species known from the refuge include the Cochise pincushion cactus (Escobaria robbinsiorum) Huachuca water umbel (Lilaeopsis schaffneriana), San Bernardino springsnail (Pyrgulopsis bernandina), and Chiricahua leopard frog (Lithobates chiricahuensis).

 Threats

-Construction of the Trump wall cut through a migration corridor for the jaguar.
+Construction of the Mexico–United States border wall cut through a migration corridor for the jaguar.
 It will likely stop the migration of jaguars and other animals between Mexico and the US.
 From late 2019 onwards, massive amounts of water have been pumped from the aquifer for the wall's construction, causing likely permanent damage to the natural water flow in the area.
 Declassified emails released in mid 2020, dating back to the beginning of the wall's construction in fall 2019, found that water extraction for the wall drained several of the refuge's crucial artesian wells, forcing evacuations of the endangered fish in them.
 Large-capacity water pumps had to be purchased and installed in order to mimic the natural pond outflow lost by the water extraction.
 Refuge manager Bill Radke has referred to the wall's construction as the “current greatest threat to endangered species in the southwest region”.